sajidahw/petastic/README.md

 ## Run

-Open up a terminal for the backend and another terminal for the frontend.
-Then run the following commands:
+Open up a terminal for the backend to run the following commands:

     ```
-    npm start
+    npm start dev
+    ```

+Open up another terminal for the frontend to run the following commands:

+    ```
+    npm run dev
     ```